 - Camera and extra batteries

-- Passport and permit
+- Passport and entry permits

 - Snacks and energy bars